yogendra/ci/README.md

 ## Requirements

 - Publically accessible docker machine (if you want to expose this to github)
-  - I use docker-machine on gcp
+  - I use docker-machine on gcp (see my setup [here](#my-gcp-docker-machine))
-  - Load balancer with reserved IP
+  - Alternatively, you can use [Serveo](https://serveo.net/) to set up SSH tunnels for exposing your CI/CD externally.
-  - Cloud dns pointing to LB
+- Tools:
   - docker-machine
   - docker-compose
   - docker
 - Patience - Very important

 ## What to do?